 Optimising teams through the Theory of Constraints

-When I first started in engineering leadership, I figured the best teams ran like well-oiled machines, every engineer flat out, every hour accounted for.
+When I first started in engineering leadership roles, I figured the best teams ran like well-oiled machines, every engineer flat out, every hour accounted for.
 It made sense on paper: 100% utilisation must mean maximum output, right?
 What I learned (mostly the hard way) is that teams pushed to the limit don’t run smoothly.
 One small delay, and everything grinds to a halt.

 At first, I thought the fix was better planning or clearer priorities, maybe even more process.
 But no matter how we organised the work, the same pattern kept showing up: things started fast, then piled up somewhere in the middle.
 That’s when I came across the Theory of Constraints.